Back to Blog

 Is on-premise deployment necessary for contact center voice AI?

-On-premise deployment is necessary when regulations mandate that call data (recordings, transcripts, and PII) cannot leave your infrastructure.
-This is common in healthcare, financial services, and government.
-Rasa Voice and Trillet Enterprise both support full on-premise deployment.
-Trillet deploys via Docker containers within your existing infrastructure.
+On-premise deployment is necessary when regulations mandate that call data (recordings, transcripts, and PII) cannot leave your infrastructure, common in healthcare, financial services, and government.
+Rasa Voice and Trillet Enterprise both support full on-premise deployment; Trillet deploys via Docker containers within your existing infrastructure.
 For organizations without strict data sovereignty requirements, cloud or hybrid deployment offers simpler operations.
 See our guide on choosing between cloud, hybrid, and on-premise voice AI.

 Final Recommendation